GP2code/NeuroBoosterArray/README.md

 ## Overall concept

 The overall concept is to make a content pack that will support the analysis of neurodegenerative disease (NDD) genetics.
+This will be in concert with Illumina ClinVar and PGX content packs regarding SNP selection.

 Our NDDs of interest include:
 Parkinson's disease (PD)